N scale mountain layout plans

 A big thanks to Eric for sharing his N scale mountain layout plans – Eric’s last post is here Simple N scale.

-You may also remember him from this post too: HO scale town.
+You may also remember him from his HO scale stuff too: HO scale town.

 Now on to Steve: